 How do I enter my class?

-First, you have to register your class(es) starting on August 28, 2018.
+You can register your class(es) now, right here.
 Once your registraton has been submitted, a producer will contact you with a link to a Google folder where you will upload your class video performance, class photo, and the description of your class/video, which will appear on our YouTube channel.

 Does my music class qualify?